oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 is represented when communicating.
 More formally, information is the unexpected data, or entropy, contained in a document.
-When information is serialized for transmission in a canonical format, the additional data used for purposes such as text conversion, delimiting, and framing contains no information because it is known a priori.
+When information is serialized for transmission in a canonical format, the additional data used for purposes such as text conversion, delimiting, and framing contains no information because it is known *a priori*.
 If the serialization is non-canonical, any additional entropy introduced during serialization (e.g., variable whitespace, leading zeroes, field reordering, case-insensitive capitalization) is discarded on deserialization.